lucaferranti/ForwardModeAD/docs/source/tutorial.rst

     2.0 1.0
     3.0 5.0

+Note that the function should take an array an input and return an array as output.

 Alternatively, you can use the ``jacobian`` function, which takes as input the function and the point and returns the jacobian at that point.
 The same restrictions of ``gradient`` apply: